jishnub/SphericalHarmonicModes.jl/README.md

 true
 ```

-However the index at which a mode is present can be checked using
+The index at which a mode is present can be checked using `modeindex`.
+For example
 ```julia
 julia> m=ts(0,2,-1,2)
 Spherical harmonic modes with t increasing faster than s